 One recommendation from the audit report called for inclusion of a Dam Safety strategic level directive.
 Staff recommends that the Board adopt a Strategic Directive that will outline EWEB's dam safety program commitment to meet FERC requirements.
-A draft of the Dam Safety Strategic

-Direction is included in the attachment for review and comments.
+A revised final version of the Dam Safety Strategic Direction that incorporates comments received on the draft directive is included in the attachment for Board approval and adoption.